hphelion/documentation/commercial/GA1/commercial.backup-restore-GA.md

 **Important:**

-- During the backup process of the overcloud database the server won’t be affected.
+- During the backup process of the overcloud database the server won't be affected.
 - Every time that the overcloud database restore procedure is executed a backup of the current database will be created inside each node and will be located at `/mnt/state/var/lib/mysql_YY-MM-DD-HH-MM`.
 - If any problem happens during the restore, the operator can go and manually bring the MySQL cluster back and execute `os-refresh-config` in all the nodes